gaultier/blog/how_to_make_your_own_static_site_generator.md

 I never clear the cache, because my computer has so much memory.
 This has one advantage: if I undo a change when writing an article, and the work had already finish, I will hit the existing cache entry again.

 Skipping all this work is fine for one reason only: generating the HTML for an article is a pure function with immutable arguments.
-If it mutated a variable (for example a search index), we could not easily skip this work.
+If it mutated a variable (for example a search index), I could not easily skip this work.

 This was an interesting lesson for me: no shared mutable variables (except the cache) makes parallel and incremental computations possible.